Reflection positivity and invertible topological phases: Reflection structures and stability

 \section{Reflection structures and stability}

-The main result in this section is Corollary~\ref{thm:86}, which computes deformation classes of invertible topological theories with reflection structure.
-We begin here by reviewing Madsen-Tillmann spectra; see~\cite[\S3]{GMTW}.
-They give a filtration~\eqref{eq:90} of Thom spectra, which leads to an analysis of the obstructions to extending deformation classes of invertible theories (Theorem~\ref{thm:56}) to stable theories.
-The only obstruction is the sign of the partition function of the $n$-sphere in $n$~spacetime dimensions.
-But this does not guarantee positive definite metrics on the state spaces attached to arbitrary $(n-1)$-manifolds (Proposition~\ref{thm:89}), consideration of which is deferred until~\S\ref{sec:7}.
+We begin in~\S\ref{subsec:6.1} by reviewing Madsen-Tillmann spectra; see~\cite[\S3]{GMTW}.
+They give a filtration~\eqref{eq:90} of Thom spectra, which leads to an analysis of the obstructions to extending invertible field theories to stable theories.
+In~\S\ref{subsec:6.2} we develop the relation between naive positivity and stability in two situations: non-equivariant discrete theories and equivariant continuous theories.
+In each case the only obstruction in $n$~spacetime dimensions arises from the partition function of the $n$-sphere.
+But its positivity does not guarantee positive definite metrics on the state spaces attached to arbitrary $(n-1)$-manifolds (Proposition~\ref{thm:89}), consideration of which is deferred until~\S\ref{sec:7}.
 We conclude in~\S\ref{subsec:6.3} by analyzing the obstruction to extending ``H-type'' theories to ``L-type'' theories.